US, European leaders call on Iran to change nuclear course | DW | 30.10.2021

 Leaders from the United States, Germany, France and the UK have said that Iran's nuclear advances will jeopardize the possibility of a return to a deal regulating Tehran's nuclear program.

-The United States, Germany, France and the UK on Saturday said they have "grave and growing concern" about Iran's nuclear program, during a meeting on the sidelines of the G20 summit.
+The United States, Germany, France and the UK on Saturday said they have "grave and growing concern" about Iran's nuclear program.

-"We are convinced that it remains possible to quickly reach and implement an understanding on return to full compliance," the countries' leaders said in a joint statement.
+"We are convinced that it remains possible to quickly reach and implement an understanding on return to full compliance," the countries' leaders said in a joint statement after meeting on the sidelines of the G20 summit in Rome.
 "This will only be possible if Iran changes course."

 US President Joe Biden, French President Emmanuel Macron, German Chancellor Angela Merkel and UK Prime Minister Boris Johnson said they wanted "to ensure that Iran can never develop or acquire a nuclear weapon."